Configure Copilot single sign-on for Web

 I added a Message to display "System.Activity.Text"

-Now the text provided by the user is echoed back to them before the generated answer is displayed
+I noted that the user's text was now echoed back before the generated answer was displayed

-Restarting the session displays the message specified in the "Conversation Start" Topic
+I restarted the session and the message from the "Conversation Start" Topic was displayed

 I wanted to publish the Copilot on a custom website.